Offers under our domestic programmes comprised the following types of bearer bonds:

 We may issue such products in both large and small denominations.

-We issue fixed income products in the following formats:
+We have issued fixed income products in the following formats:

 - covered bonds (Pfandbriefe)